Effective and Ineffective Ways of Managing Stress

 Any Seinfeld fans out there?
-Do you remember George’s dad and the “serenity now” episode?
+Do you remember George’s father and the “serenity now” episode?
 George’s dad would shout that statement throughout the episode as if that would give him peace and manage any and all stress for him RIGHT NOW.
-Of course, it didn’t work, and it was pretty funny to watch this man yelling, perhaps begging, for peace, calm, and serenity ….
-NOW.
+Of course it didn’t work and it was quite fun to watch this man scream, maybe begging for peace, calm and serenity… NOW.

-Earlier this week someone was asking about quick and simple ways to manage stress – things that didn’t take too long to work or cost too much.
-It’s no secret to any of us that daily life can be filled with stress.
-A day can turn on a dime, and become chaotic, overwhelming, and anything but serene.
-And it’s not just the big, global events that can turn a day upside down.
-It’s often the more immediate, local situations – like morning rush-hour traffic, a sick child, or forgetting to buy milk at the store.
-Both our physical and mental health can be impacted by the big and little stressors of life.
-In many ways, it’s the daily stressors – those seemingly small events – that get to us in the biggest way.
+Often, it’s the more immediate, local situations – like morning rush hour traffic, a sick child, or forgetting to buy milk in the store.
+Both our physical and mental health can be affected by the great and small stressors of life.
+In many ways, it is the daily stressors – these seemingly small events – that get to us in the biggest way.
 That’s when many of us start feeling a lot like George’s dad, crying out for serenity NOW!

-Because stress affects us physically and mentally, stress management – learning how to effectively cope with and deal with stress – is a very important part of our lives.
-Here’s a list of a few Effective and Ineffective ways to manage stress:
+Since stress affects us physically and mentally, stress management – learning how to deal with and deal with stress effectively – is a very important part of our lives.
+Here is a list of some effective and ineffective ways to deal with stress: